braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/drag_and_drop/create.md

 #### Can I save my in-app message as a template after I build it within my campaign or Canvas?

-No, you have to recreate the in-app message in the Drag-and-Drop Editor or duplicate an existing message in order to save.
+No, you have to recreate the in-app message in the drag-and-drop editor or duplicate an existing message in order to save.

 #### How can I create a slideup in-app message?